theharithsa/opentelemetry-instrumentation-mcp/README.md

 Automatic OpenTelemetry instrumentation for the Model Context Protocol SDK, enabling observability and telemetry collection for MCP-based applications with zero configuration required.

-**Version 1.0.2** - Production ready with stable API and parent span stitching solution.
+**Version 1.0.4** - Production ready with enhanced OTEL headers parsing and streamlined configuration.

+> **🆕 What's New in v1.0.4:** Removed deprecated `DYNATRACE_API_TOKEN` support for cleaner configuration.
+Now uses only standard OpenTelemetry `OTEL_EXPORTER_OTLP_HEADERS` with improved parsing and validation.

 ## Features